rs/rest-layer/README.md

 Pagination is supported on collection URLs using `page` and `limit` query-string parameters.
 If you don't define a default pagination limit using `PaginationDefaultLimit` resource configuration parameter, the resource won't be paginated until you provide the `limit` query-string parameter.

-If your collections are large enough, failing to define a reasonable `PaginationDefaultLimit` parameter may render your API unusable.
+If your collections are large enough, failing to define a reasonable `PaginationDefaultLimit` parameter may quickly render your API unusable.

 ## Conditional Requests